flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 }
 ```

-From the first accompaniment motif of Chopin's nocturne, we can generate the candidates for the next accompaniment motif:
+Let's try this function on the first motif of Chopin's nocturne:

 ```r
 motifs <- generate_motifs(